DearRichardLi/ShadowFlareHelper/README.md

 - Compatible with SF Resolution Hack
 - Hide APP to Task Bar
 - Modify as much data as possible
+- Timely monitor and update Game data
+- Integrated [ShadowFlare WallHack](https://github.com/DearRichardLi/ShadowFlareWallHack) to this APP

 ## Future Functions
-- Timely monitor and update Game data
-- Integrate [ShadowFlare WallHack](https://github.com/DearRichardLi/ShadowFlareWallHack) to this APP

 - Unlimited & Instantly Teleport to ANY place.
 - Player Status Modify
 - Quest/Magic/GiantWarehouse Modify
+- extend Swordman Atk Range
+- Be super rich in game
+- Customized Teleportation (To Any map, Any where)
 - more......